ishbroth/welp-customer-insights/docs/database/schema-access.md

 ### Used In

-- `src/services/authService.ts` - Log auth events
-- Security monitoring tools
+- Security monitoring and audit trail
-- Admin security dashboard

 ### Related Tables